What is Standards-based Grading?

 A standards-based system assigns students a separate grade (progress indicator) for each subject in a course.

 Course subjects are aligned to standards that are specific to each course.
 Standards-based grades are based on the subject content or skill standards.
 Assigning grades to the standards allows for progress to be tracked through mastery of specific content or skills.

 Unlike standards-based gradebooks, traditional gradebooks often organize grades by how a student performs in types of learning activities, like classwork and homework.
 A traditional system may also use non-academic factors like late work or extra credit.

 Standards-based gradebooks are organized by subject and course standards and do not assign points for non-academic factors.

 In a standards-based system we are able to better support students with goal-setting and overall

 achievement of the academic standards by 1) clearly communicating progress in specific skills or content knowledge, rather than in an entire course, 2) tracking how a student progresses toward mastery of specific content and skill, rather than performance on types of activities, and 3) by keeping behaviors like effort or timeliness separate from the academic core.

 How can I use the system to help my child succeed?

 Standards-based grading provides more detail about how your child is doing in each course.
 These details will assist families in identifying content/skill areas for additional support as well as enrichment and challenge.
 Using these clearly defined goals, teachers and families can work together to facilitate students’ academic achievement.

-Grade marks are designed to communicate with parents/guardians — they should be helpful and easy to understand.
+Grade marks are designed to communicate with families — they should be helpful and easy to understand.
 If you have questions or concerns, please contact your child’s teacher or learning community leader.